MicrosoftDocs/dynamics-365-fraud-protection/content/fpl-lang-ref.md

 |Jamie@bellowscollege.com |
 |Marie@atatum.com |

-You can reject all transactions from emails in this list using the following syntax:
+You can then use the following syntax to reject all transactions from “risky” email addresses in this list.

      RETURN Reject(“risky email”)
      WHEN ContainsKey(“Risky email list”, “Email”, @email)

-This clause  checks if the *Email* column in the *Risky email* list contains *email*.
+This clause checks if the *Email* column in the “Risky email* list contains *email*.
 If it does, the transaction is rejected.

 ### Lookup

-To look up the value of a key in a list, use the **Lookup** operation.
+You can use the **Lookup** operation to look up the value of a key in a list.

-For example, if you have list titled *Email* list with a column for emails, and a column to indicate the status of that email:
+For example, you can create a list titled *Email* with a column for email addresses and a column to indicate their status.

 |Email address|Status|
 |--------------|--------------|